hms-dbmi/EHRtemporalVariability-shiny/README.md

 A paper describing the EHRtemporalVariability package has been submitted.
 If you use EHRtemporalVariability, please cite:

-Sáez C, Gutiérrez-Sacristán A, Avillach P, García-Gómez JM.
-EHRtemporalVariability: delineating unknown reference changes in Electronic Health Records over time.
+Sáez C, Gutiérrez-Sacristán A, Kohane I, García-Gómez JM, Avillach P. EHRtemporalVariability: delineating unknown reference changes in Electronic Health Records over time.
 (Submitted)

 The original methods and case studies using the approach are described here: